jatupan1989/boomjum1989/The-matrix-scope.md

 ### Scope precedence

 There is a scope precedence in HTTPSB.
-If one scope doesn't exist, a scope with lower precedence is then tried, etc until global scope is reached.
+If one scope doesn't exist, a scope with lower precedence is then tried, until global scope is reached.

 If one visits `https://www.example.com`, the precedence is: